sunday December 23, 2018

 With byron pascoe

 In this intimate workshop, Byron Pascoe of Edwards PC, Creative Law will go over legal essentials that all filmmakers and media artists should be aware of as they begin their journey of filmmaking.
-Registration opening soon!
+Byron will go over examples and scenarios and will be able to provide answers to questions from participants.

 1PM - Workshop - filmmaker feedback